Chart Color Schemes

 Googong's residents boast exceedingly positive health performance metrics with common health conditions somewhat prevalent across both younger and older age cohorts

-Health outcomes data shows notable results across Googong, with common health conditions somewhat prevalent across both younger and older age cohorts.
-Approximately 76% of the total population (6,554 people) has private health cover, compared to 61.0% across Rest of NSW and a national average of 55.3%.
-The most common medical conditions are mental health issues and asthma, affecting 8.3 and 8.2% of residents respectively.
+Googong's health outcomes show notable results, with common conditions prevalent across both younger and older age groups.
+Approximately 76% of Googong's total population (6587 people) have private health cover, compared to Rest of NSW's 61.0% and Australia's national average of 55.3%.
+Mental health issues and asthma are the most common conditions, affecting 8.3% and 8.2% of residents respectively.

-Around 76.4% of residents declare themselves completely clear of medical ailments, compared to 68.7% across Rest of NSW.
-As of 2021, 4.0% of residents are aged 65 and over (342 people), lower than the 13.4% in Rest of NSW.
-Health outcomes among seniors present some challenges requiring more attention than the broader population.
+Around 76.4% of residents report no medical ailments, compared to Rest of NSW's 68.7%.
+Googong has a lower proportion of seniors aged 65 and over, at 4.0% (344 people), than Rest of NSW's 13.4%.
+However, health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health